|Rock and roll heroes. Comic book heroes.|

-``Heads up Flaming Youth!
-Hither cometh they destiny!" an old blind man being attacked by sidewalk thugs shouted at the passing Stanley and Simmons before hurling to them an cube later identified as the Box of Khyscz.
+"Heads up Flaming Youth!
+Hither cometh they destiny!" an old, blind man, being attacked by sidewalk thugs, shouts at the passing Stanley and Simmons before hurling to them a cube later identified as the Box of Khyscz.

-Pursued into Playland, where they were already headed to meet Frehley and Criss, the foursome ducked into the booth to pry open the box.
-Inside were three wood-carved figures and black star -- the Talismans of Khyscz -- that instantly transformed whoever held them.
+Pursued into Playland, where they were already headed to meet Frehley and Criss, the foursome duck into the booth to pry open the box.
+Inside are three wood-carved figures and black star -- the Talismans of Khyscz -- that instantly transform whoever holds them.
 Moments later... "in a paroxysm of thunder and lightening"...
 BOOM!*

 And there they were.

-Catman pouncing, Demon spitting flames, Star Child searing a man's soul and Space Ace teleporting them all to the momentary safety of Battery Park.
-There they soon meet the man claiming ownership of the Box of Khyscz, the Monarch of Latveria: Dr. Victor Von Doom.
+Catman pouncing, Demon spitting flames, Star Child searing a man's soul and Space Ace teleporting them all to the momentary safety of Battery Park, where they soon met the man claiming ownership of the Box of Khyscz, the Monarch of Latveria: Dr. Victor Von Doom.

 |The Wrath of Dr. Doom.|

 Forty years later, amid line-up changes and reformations, in make-up and not, KISS endures.